ocp-power-automation/ocs-upi-kvm/README.md

 - ~/pull-secret.txt
 - ~/$BASTION_IMAGE

-The auth.yaml file is required for the script run-ocs-cicd.sh.
+The auth.yaml file is required for the script deploy-ocs-ci.sh.
 It contains secrets for **quay** and **quay.io/rhceph-dev** which are obtained from the Redhat OCS-CI team.

-The pull-secret.txt is required for the scripts create-ocp.sh and run-ocs-cicd.sh.
+The pull-secret.txt is required for the scripts create-ocp.sh and deploy-ocs-ci.sh.
 Download your managed pull secrets from https://cloud.redhat.com/openshift/install/pull-secret and add the secret for **quay.io/rhceph-dev** noted above to this json formatted file.
 You will also need to add the secret for **registry.svc.ci.openshift.org** which may be obtained as follows: